 School the Summer

 School may be out for the year, but we still have a lot of exciting work ahead!
 Join us this summer as a recurring donor to help support our work as we prepare to scale.
-With a recurring gift of only $5 a month, you will become a Two Rabbits Hero and send a child to preschool for an entire year!
+This September, we will expand to 10 village sites covered by 20 Two Rabbits teachers.
+With a recurring gift of only $5 a month, you will become a Two Rabbits Hero and send a child to preschool for an entire year; a gift of $40 a month will sponsor a teacher's salary for an entire year!
 Read more below to learn more about how you can help us #schoolthesummer

 On the day Sarah moved to her village, Buba took her down to the river.
 She reached into the water and caught a spined fish with her bare hands.
 Buba is four years old and Baka, a member of a group of hunter-gatherers living in the forest of Cameroon.
 However, despite being a master of the forest in every way, mining, deforestation, and climate change threaten to destroy the forest she and her people depend on.
 Her community has lived in the forest for millennia, but now the world is rapidly changing around them.
 She and her community can’t read and don’t speak French, making it difficult for them to defend their rights against outside forces.